djvill/APLS/doc/how-to-use/view-transcript.md

 - <span class="keyterm">Projects</span> (highlighted in **blue**{:.hl-2}) make more layer checkboxes [appear](#projects).
 - Layer <span class="keyterm">icons</span> (one highlighted in **green**{:.hl-3}) indicate [layer properties](#icons).
 - <span class="keyterm">Annotation counts</span> (one highlighted in **purple**{:.hl-4}) indicate the [number of annotations](#annotation-counts) on that layer in that transcript.

+If you select a phonological layer like <span class="layer">segment</span>, the icon {% include labbcat-icon.html src="interpreted.svg" %}{:.bordered-icon} pops up to the right of its checkbox:

+{% include screengrab.html src="transcript/layer-picker-segment-layout.png" %}

 - The <span class="keyterm">IPA/DISC toggle</span> (highlighted in **orange**{:.hl-5}) affects how annotations are [displayed](#displaying-phonological-layers-in-disc) on phonological layers.